-Lead Independent Director Purpose: The Board selects a Lead Independent Director from the independent directors if the positions of Chairman Responsibilities : The lead independent director has the following responsibilities, among others: and Chief Executive Officer are held by the same person or if both are held by insiders. § Presides at executive sessions held by non-management directors as chair.
-Currently Serving in Role: Jaswinder Pal Singh § Responsible for establishing the agenda for the regularly scheduled executive sessions held by non-management directors. § Appointed lead independent director in May 2019. § Responsible for polling the other non-management directors for agenda items for regular Board meetings, and collaborates with the Chairman of Member of Board of Directors since 2013. the Board and Chief Executive Officer in preparing the agenda for those meetings. § Also serves on Compensation Committee and Governance and Nominating Committee.
-Oversees transition of leadership under the Company's policy and procedures governing the management of CEO absence events.
+Responsibilities: The lead independent director has the following responsibilities, among others:

+- Presides at executive sessions held by non-management directors as chair. - Responsible for establishing the agenda for the regularly scheduled executive sessions held by non-management directors. - Responsible for polling the other non-management directors for agenda items for regular Board meetings, and collaborates with the Chairman of the Board and Chief Executive Officer in preparing the agenda for those meetings. - Oversees transition of leadership under the Company's policy and procedures governing the management of CEO absence events.